No Goats Among GOATs: Five Of The Best Animal Actors In Film History

 Problematic Displays On-Set: Steven Spielberg was protested by PETA for using a “real monkey” on the set of 2022’s The Fabelmans.
 They cited his ability to use animatronics on E.T. and Jurassic Park as evidence he could make films without endorsement of the animal-training industry.

-Our only questions for PETA would be “so you saw E.T. but you missed Raiders of the Lost Ark?” and “can you put some respect on Crystal’s name?”.
+Our questions for PETA would be “so you saw E.T. but you missed Raiders of the Lost Ark?” and “can you put some respect on Crystal’s name?”.

 Best Performance: Without having seen the aforementioned Fabelmans, with apologies to Hangover II & III (neither of which measured up to the O.G. despite Crystal’s best efforts), we’d probably have to go with Night At The Museum.